 Species vulnerability and adaptation to climate change and land use change

 From 2005-2016 at SANBI, I initiated and led 3 joint SANBI-UCT research programs on species vulnerability and adaptation to climate- and land use change (see also CV and pubications):

 Fynbos endemics on the edgeThis project, which ended in late 2016, looked at how endemic birds of the fynbos, a globally outstanding biodiversity hotspot in South Africa, respond to the compound pressures of climate change and urbanization.
 We used the lenses of forecasting and hindcasting climate models, fire ecology, epidemiology, behaviour, micro-climate and habitat affinities, and conservation status assessment.
 Postdoc Alan T.K.
 Lee and a number of PhD, MSc and BSc (Hons) students have played important roles in this work, as have wonderful collaborators and partners in the UK, Australia and South Africa.
 For more info, see my FitzPatrick Institute of African Ornithology program page.

-We've been living between Cape Town, London, and the Boulder and Pacific Northwest/Cascadia regions of the USA.
+In the last decade we've lived between Cape Town, London, Boulder and the Pacific Northwest USA.
 My talented filmmaker and media specialist husband John Bowey has commuted between the USA, South Africa, the Middle East, and Europe with his company Transmediavision USA.
 Our twenty-somethings - Cat Simmons, Julia Simmons, Savannah Bowey and Matt Bowey are shaping their lives and careers in the USA and UK.
 They are all talented, pithy, funny human beings.